jpetitcolas/jpetitcolas.github.com/_posts/2017-10-31-learning-jest-through-practice.md

 Our `console.log` should not display any calls anymore.

-If we didn't used `create-react-app`, we may have configured this behavior globally, telling Jest to reset mocks automatically between each tests.
+If we didn't use `create-react-app`, we may have configured this behavior globally, telling Jest to reset mocks automatically between each test.
 We can achieve that editing our `package.json` file and adding the following configuration:

 ``` json
 {